PharmacyChecker Consumer Support

 - Pharmacy inspections for those based in certain locations outside the U. S. and in countries with less regulatory enforcement and oversight

-Shivam Patel, PharmD, BSPS, RPh, a licensed U.S. pharmacist, manages the Verification Program and performs inspections of the pharmacies.
-For more information on Dr. Patel and other key management, click here.
+Jeffrey Poirier, MBA, RPh, a licensed U.S. pharmacist, manages the International Pharmacy Verification Program and oversees inspections of the pharmacies.
+For more information on Mr. Poirier and other key management, visit our About PharmacyChecker page.

-How do Americans spot a dangerous online pharmacy?
+How do patients spot a dangerous online pharmacy?

-A rogue online pharmacy is a website that intentionally sells fake, counterfeit, adulterated, unlicensed or even genuine and regulated medication but without requiring a prescription.
-PharmacyChecker.com identifies and only verifies online pharmacies that meet very high safety standards.
-Online pharmacies based outside the U.S. are not "rogue" by definition.
-Licensed and legitimate pharmacies in Canada and other countries sell safe and effective medications internationally, including to consumers in the U.S. Some regulatory bodies, including the Food and Drug Administration (FDA), refer to such pharmacies as "illegal" or "fake" but such distinctions can mislead consumers and impede their access to affordable, safe and effective medication that they cannot obtain locally due to high U.S. drug prices.
-Pharmacies in some countries are equally as safe if not safer than those in the U.S. To learn more about different pharmaceutical standards, click here.
+A rogue online pharmacy is a website that intentionally sells fake, counterfeit, or adulterated medication – or even genuine and regulated medication but without requiring a prescription.
+PharmacyChecker only accredits online pharmacies that meet very high safety standards.
+Licensed and legitimate pharmacies across the world sell safe and effective medications to customers via international mail order.
+Some regulatory bodies, including the Food and Drug Administration (FDA) in the United States, refer to such pharmacies as "illegal" or "fake" simply due to the fact that they are not domestically located, but such distinctions can mislead patients and impede their access to affordable, safe and effective medication that they cannot obtain locally due to high prices, local shortages, or other barriers.

 Is it legal to order prescription drugs online?